 Tschlin and surroundings

-The village is situated at an altitude of 1 550 in the middle of the terraced landscape of Unterengadin and with a view of the river Inn (En in the Romansh language, Vallader dialect) and the National Park and its mountains and forests.
+The village is situated at an altitude of 1 550 in the middle of the terraced landscape of Lower Engadin (Unterengadin) with a view of the river Inn (En in the Romansh language), the National Park, mountains and forests.